TosbackCgusBridge-Bot/CGUs-versions/Edmunds/Privacy Policy.md

 From time to time we may elect to act as an intermediary with respect to emails between those dealers and you, which would mean that emails between those dealers and you would be transmitted through us.
 We would act as an intermediary to shield your email address from those dealers and to gain insight into the timing and nature of those communications.
 Accordingly, when we elect to act as an email intermediary we would have the ability and authority to read and retain the content of those emails.

-If you use the Dealer Inquiry and Communication Services to text or chat with dealers, the chat and text communications between you and the dealers will be made available both to us and any company employed by the dealers or us to facilitate those chats.
-In addition, such chat service providers and we will also be provided with your mobile phone number.
+If you use the Dealer Inquiry and Communication Services to call, text or chat with a dealer, a recording of your conversation, or the chat or text communications, between you and the dealer will be made available both to us and any company employed by the dealers or us to facilitate those communication services.
+In addition, if you use the chat service on a mobile device, the chat service provider and we will also be provided with your mobile phone number.

 In order to become a member of the Edmunds Automotive Network you are required to provide Personal Information to us, and additional Personal Information may be provided by you — either at the time you become a member or, at your election, at any later time — as a part of your member "profile."